How to Become a Spanish and Italian Chef: An Interview With Chef James

-Drawing on his time cooking in Spain and Italy, he teaches classes on paella, pasta-making, pizza-making, and the basics of cooking meat.
-He also offers a lavish wine pairing menu as a private dinner.
+Drawing on his time cooking in Spain and Italy, Chef James offers a wide assortment of hands-on cooking classes, teaching everything from paella to pasta to pizza.
 He started as an underground chef by hosting dinner parties with friends and then transitioned to working as a full time chef after his guests raved about his food and his home.

 Cozymeal: What inspires your cooking?